elestilo/el./End-to-end-Testing.md

 You can import the library into your test suite and save a lot of time by not having to implement all of the basic actions a user can do in WooCommerce.
 The WooCommerce end-to-end testing library is implemented as a series of objects, each representing a WooCommerce screen.

-To get started, follow along with our [Using WooCommerce End-to-end Objects in Extension Testing guide](#todo).
+To get started, follow along with our [tutorial](#todo).

-If you're already familiar, and are just looking for documentation on the objects and their methods, that is available [here](#needstogolive).
+If you're already familiar, and are just looking for documentation on the objects and their methods, that is available [here](https://woocommerce.github.io/wc-e2e-page-objects/wc-e2e-page-objects/0.2.2/).

 ## Contributing